 Ferrari does not discriminate who is allowed to purchase a new Ferrari, with the only limiting factor being the ability to afford the car.
 Models are made in small numbers, so in order to buy a new car, one must place their order and deposit early enough to be included in the production run.

 That is true for the standard models, but as you will find out some models are reserved for only Ferrari’s most loyal customers!
 We will come to that, but the first thing to say is that you do not need to own a Ferrari to buy a new one.
 Anyone can buy one, but often its availability that becomes the problem.

-Ferrari have over 70 years of expertise in producing the most sought after cars.
-People assume that models are just impossible to obtain and reserved for only celebrities, but below I’ll explain how do they do it, and how can you work with the system to buy the Ferrari you want.
+Ferrari has over 70 years of expertise in producing the most sought after cars.
+People assume that models are just impossible to obtain and reserved for only celebrities, but below I’ll explain how do they do it, and how can you work with the system to buy the new Ferrari you want.